luhuakang/ARCOO/README.md

 # ARCOO

-The code for the paper "Degradation-Resistant Offline Optimization via Accumulative Risk Control".
+The implementation for the paper "Degradation-Resistant Offline Optimization via Accumulative Risk Control".
+The main paper and the appendix are in doc/main.pdf and doc/appendix.pdf respectively.

 ## Setup
 Create the running environment with conda `4.10.3` with Python `3.9.0`: